Atticus29/clark_bio_101/Essential_course_documents/README.md

 |F|<59.9%|
 #### Course Schedule

-The course schedule can be viewed [here TODO not yet up-to-date](https://docs.google.com/spreadsheets/d/1VzFvP5PEFnOKjtI4nmxta7PozU9ef0U8QVwFSYfWYOM/edit?usp=sharing).
+The course schedule can be viewed [here](https://docs.google.com/spreadsheets/d/1VzFvP5PEFnOKjtI4nmxta7PozU9ef0U8QVwFSYfWYOM/edit?usp=sharing).
 This schedule is tentative and subject to change.
 Any changes will be announced in LECTURE.
 It is a student’s responsibility to keep apprised of changes.
 Labs in bold mean there will be outdoor activities involved – dress accordingly.#### ADA Accommodations
 If you have emergency medical information which should be shared; or if you require assistance in case the building should be evacuated; please make an appointment to see me as soon as possible during the office hours indicated in this syllabus.
 Any student with a disability who may require